-J. Christopher Giancarlo, the former Commodity Futures Trading Commission chairman who left office in 2019, is joining the board of directors of BlockFi.
+J. Christopher Giancarlo, the former Commodity Futures Trading Commission (CFTC) chairman who left office in 2019, is joining the board of directors of BlockFi.

 BlockFi is a crypto neobank that allows users to earn interest on deposited crypto funds, which BlockFi lends out to institutions to use for arbitrage.
 Effectively, the firm provides high-interest savings accounts.

 In Tuesday's announcement, BlockFi said in a statement: "Giancarlo will provide valuable guidance to the company’s leadership on strategic matters, namely blockchain innovation, regulatory developments and growth initiatives."